Home Remedies for Hot Flashes and Night Sweats

 You can eat a teaspoon of crushed flaxseeds as dietary supplement during menopause.
 You should eat flaxseeds before meal to get better results in improving menopausal symptoms, losing weight and lowering cholesterol.

-Licorice roots or licorice tea reduces the severity, frequency, and intensity of night sweats and hot flashes.
+Licorice roots (Mulethi) or licorice tea reduces the severity, frequency, and intensity of night sweats and hot flashes.
 It is a potent home remedy for hot flashes.
 It can give relief from hot flashes in about 80% women with this symptom.
 It is also very effective in reducing night sweats.
 However, the mechanism of action is not yet fully understood, but it might influence hormones levels and help the body adapting to menopausal changes.
 (5, 6, 7, 8, 9)

 How to use licorice in menopause